 The cold and flu are both caused by viruses.
-At the beginning, the symptoms are similar.
+In the beginning, the symptoms are often quite similar.

 A cold is characterized by:

-With a cold you might feel like you have a 'touch of the flu', but the symptoms usually disappear after a couple of days.
+With a cold you may feel like you have a 'touch of the flu', but the symptoms usually disappear after a couple of days.
 However, if you do have the flu, then you can recognize it with some of the following symptoms:

 - a high fever which can rise to 39 °C (102.2 °F) or higher within 12 hours